 Clicking again on “Next” we will move to the “Display Settings” section of Palette Master Element, where we will be discussing a series of parameters to be set.

-About Luminance, we set the value of 120 cd/m2 if we have selected D65 as White Point.
+About Luminance, we set the value of 120 cd/m2 if we have selected D65 as White Point (I’m not a huge fan of the so recommended 160 cd/m2).
 In case of profiling for printing, this value would be too high and would risk making your prints too dark.
 For this reason, in case of profiling for printing we set between 70 and 90 cd/m2 (depending on the paper you’ll use…if you don’t know where to start, start from 80 cd/m2).

 Leave the Gamma set to 2.2 and set the Blackpoint to Relative.
 This setting is very personal and I invite you to do some testing.
 In fact, setting Absolute would cause your BenQ monitor to use the maximum contrast available, displaying the deepest black it can represent.
 Selecting Relative however should result in a more neutral black, as the monitor will follow the gamma curve completely to the black point.
 Whether you publish your photos online or print them, it will allow you to get more balanced images in terms of contrast.

 UPDATE!
 From version 1.3.12 of PME you will no longer find the Relative option for the black point, but you will need to enter the value in nits manually.
 PME suggests a base value of 0.5 but I advise you not to use it: by doing so your blacks will be shallow, with a perception of opaqueness in your images.
 After several tests, I suggest you enter the value 0.1 in case of post-production profiling.
 For printing, 0.1 if you profile for glossy papers, and 0.3 for matt papers.